nshenderov/strapi-plugin-ckeditor/README.md

 });
 ```

-> In order to display some content from an external source on your `admin` side you should configure your middlewares.js [**check docs about this**](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.html)
+> In order to display some content from an external source on your `admin` side you should configure your middlewares.js [**check the docs about this**](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.html)

 ## How to add plugins